ComputerScienceHouse/devcade-website/docs/Hardware/installing-dcu.md

 If using UEFI, enter `Advanced Options`, select `Automated Install`, press `e`, and move down to the line that starts with `linux`, and at the end of the line, add `auto url=https://devcade.csh.rit.edu/preseed.txt`.
 Press `^X` to boot.

+## The Preseed File

+The preseed file is simply a list of pre-selections for the debian installer.
+It is used to set up networking, configure disk partitions, and set up the account.
+It will also handle automatically selecting yes/no on prompts, but can stop to let you control things like the password and the disk to install the OS to.

 ## Installation Components

-The preseed file installs the ssh-server, along with the following individual packages: `xinit xterm git build-essential wget openbox compton pulseaudio x11-xserver-utils`
+The preseed file installs the ssh-server, along with the following individual packages: `xinit xterm git build-essential wget openbox compton pulseaudio x11-xserver-utils`.

 The devcade launcher runs as an X11 application in Openbox, and runs Compton and pulseaudio.
 There are also some useful build utilities.